khannashiv/Terraform-Practice/Read-generate-modify-config/debug-terraform-demo/README.md

-**Commands to set environment variables in case of windows/Linux/Mac OS in order to set debugging for current running cmd/terminal**
+**Commands to set environment variables in case of windows/Linux/Mac OS in order to set debugging for current running cmd/terminal (on temporary basis)**

 **For Linux/Mac OS**
 - export TF_LOG=TRACE